Alton1998/alton.github.io/docs/blog/posts/transforming-data-to-new-mean-and-variance.md

 # Transforming Data to New Mean and Variance

 ## Overview
-Sometimes, we would want to transform a data to new mean or variance for difference purposes.
+Sometimes, we would want to transform a data to new mean or variance for different purposes.
 For instance, for a normal distribution we might want to skew the mean and variance to correct an error during data collection.
 These operations are very common in data wrangling

 ## How do you do it?

-Its quite simple really.
+It's quite simple really.
 Let us understand the math behind it.

 ### Step 1: Standardize your dataset